This program will not be running in 2020. For information about 2021, please contact the program director.

 - Airfare: $1600-1800 Tuition: approx. $312/credit hour. (rates are set in April for Summer courses; other UGA fees apply).

 - UGA students with federal or state financial aid, including Hope or Zell Miller, may use their financial aid to study abroad.
 Contact the Student Financial Aid office for more information.

-- Scholarships: 10-15 travel scholarships of $1,000 each are available to students participating in the Freiburg program from the Max Kade Foundation, pending foundation approval.
+- Scholarships: Travel grants of $1,500 are awarded to students participating in the Freiburg program from the Max Kade Foundation.
 Other travel grants are available for students from the department’s Kicklighter Fund.
 Please see our website for information on these and other scholarship opportunities: www.gsstudies.uga.edu.